 When the job description is ready, post it in strategic locations where you know your ideal candidate spends their time.
 This will help you to ensure your posting is seen by the right candidates for the role.

-10. Keep the candidate profile at the forefront of your mind at every stage of the recruitment process
+10. Keep the profile in mind at every stage of the recruitment process

 There’s no point going through all the above steps if you don’t use the candidate profile during the entire recruitment process.

-Instead, keep it at the forefront of your mind during every stage of the process, from initial CV screenings right through to second or even third-round interviews.
+Instead, keep it at the forefront of your mind during every stage of the process, from initial résumé screenings right through to second or even third-round interviews.

 This will not only enable you to quickly dismiss candidates that don’t meet your criteria but also help you in identifying and hiring the best candidate for the role.